christopher-caldwell/react-kanban/README.md

 There are 2 main boards, `Controlled` and `Uncontrolled`.

 This is a deviation from the original, as there was only one board exported.
 In the original, there's an in-library determination on whether or not the board is controlled.
-As of right now, that is not how this works, as you will know upfront whether or not your board is controlled.
+That is not quite how this works, as you will know upfront whether or not your board is controlled.

 With that in mind, you can import each of the boards like this: